phillipdodson/phillipdodson.github.io/README.md

-# Project Name
+# Phillip Dodson's Personal & Portfolio Website

-A static website built with Jekyll and hosted on GitHub Pages.
+This is the repository for `https://phillipdodson.io`, a static website built with Jekyll and hosted on GitHub Pages.

 ## Overview